 For continuous variable we present mean (standard deviation; min – max)

+Good, 10 points.
+It might help to present the ‘n’ for each CRP category in the table as well as the text, and to indicate the number missing for each variable as Scott did in his key.

 Methods: We compared the mean CRP levels between the individuals who were alive after 4 years and the individuals who died within 4 years.
 The difference in the mean CRP levels was analyzed using a t test and 95% confidence interval; neither assuming equal variances.

 Results: The mean CRP level was 3.4 mg/L for the 4449 individuals who survived beyond 4 years after enrollment in the study, and 5.4 mg/L for the 484 who died within 4 years of study enrollment.
 Based on our 95% confidence interval, our observed difference in mean CRP of -2.0 mg/L (alive – dead) would not be surprising if the true difference in population mean CRP between people who survived more than 4 years and those who died within 4 years was between -2.7 mg/L and -1.2 mg/L. Based on the results of our two sample t test without assuming equal variances at a significance level of .05, we reject the null hypothesis (two-sided p-value < .0001) that the mean CRP levels are equal for those who were alive after 4 years and those who died within 4 years.
 This data suggests that dying within 4 years is associated with higher CRP levels.

+Good.
+10 points.

 Methods: We compared the geometric mean CRP levels between the individuals who were alive after 4 years and the individuals who died within 4 years.
 The difference in the geometric mean CRP levels was analyzed using a t test and 95% confidence interval; neither assuming equal variances.

 Results: The geometric mean CRP level was 2.03 mg/L for the 4449 individuals who survived beyond 4 years after enrollment in the study, and 2.97 mg/L for the 484 who died within 4 years of study enrollment.
 Based on our 95% confidence interval, our observed difference in geometric mean CRP of -.94 mg/L (alive – dead) would not be surprising if the true difference in population geometric mean CRP between people who survived more than 4 years and those who died within 4 years was between -1.72 mg/L and -.17 mg/L. Based on the results of our two sample t test without assuming equal variances at a significance level of .05, we reject the null hypothesis (two-sided p-value = .017) that the geometric mean CRP levels are equal for those who were alive after 4 years and those who died within 4 years.
 This comparison suggests that dying within 4 years is associated with higher CRP levels.

+7 points: -1 for not reporting how the geometric mean was calculated or how zeros were handled, -1 for reporting differences instead of ratios, and -1 for incorrect p-value.

 Methods: We compared the proportions of individuals who died within 4 years between people with high CRP levels (above 3 mg/L) and everyone else (CRP less than or equal to 3 mg/L).
 We tested the differences in these proportions using the Pearson’s Chi-Squared test for independence at a .05 significance level.
 We also used the Wald statistic to compute a confidence interval for the difference in proportions of individuals who died within 4 years between the high and low CRP groups.